Oscar Lindberg (ice hockey)

-Oscar Lindberg (born 29 October 1991) is a Swedish professional ice hockey forward who is currently playing with SC Bern of the National League (NL).
+Oscar Lindberg (born 29 October 1991) is a Swedish professional ice hockey forward who is currently playing with Skellefteå AIK of the Swedish Hockey League.
 He previously played for the New York Rangers, the Vegas Golden Knights and the Ottawa Senators in the National Hockey League (NHL).
 He represented Sweden in the 2011 World Junior Ice Hockey Championships.
 He also represented Sweden on their gold medal-winning 2013 IIHF World Championship team.

 Playing career

 Phoenix Coyotes

-Central Scouting Bureau ranked Lindberg seventh among European Skaters for the 2010 NHL Entry Draft, however he was not was drafted until the second round, 57th overall, by the Phoenix Coyotes.
+Central Scouting Bureau ranked Lindberg seventh among European Skaters for the 2010 NHL Entry Draft, however he was not drafted until the second round, 57th overall, by the Phoenix Coyotes.

 New York Rangers

 On 8 May 2011, Lindberg was traded from the Phoenix Coyotes to the New York Rangers in return for Ethan Werek.

-In 2012–13, Lindberg was awarded the Stefan Liv Memorial Trophy as the Most Valuable Player of the SEL playoffs.
+In 2012–13, Lindberg was awarded the Stefan Liv Memorial Trophy as the Most Valuable Player of the SHL playoffs.

 On 24 February 2015, Lindberg played in one New York Rangers game, with forward Rick Nash out with a fever.
 The New York Rangers won the game 1–0.

 Lindberg was named the Rangers' best rookie in their 2015 training camp.
 He made the Rangers out of training camp for the 2015–16 season and scored his first NHL goal in the first period on opening night against Corey Crawford of the Chicago Blackhawks.